ICCS 2022 Framework

 • Civic connectedness

-Cognitive domains describe the distinct features of cognitive knowledge and distinguish remembering or recalling information or processing content in terms of understanding from applying an understanding to new situations.
+Cognitive domains described the distinct features of cognitive knowledge and distinguished remembering or recalling information or processing content in terms of understanding from applying an understanding to new situations.

 • Knowing

-• Explanation: Refers to the learned civic and citizenship information that students use when engaging in the more complex cognitive tasks that help them make sense of their civic worlds.
+• Explanation: Referred to the learned civic and citizenship information that students use when engaging in the more complex cognitive tasks that help them make sense of their civic worlds.

 • Cognitive processes: